curityio/nginx_phantom_token_module/README.md

 ```

 ### Complex Configuration
-The following is a more complex configuration where the NGINX reverse proxy is on a seperate host then the Curity Identity Server:
+The following is a more complex configuration where the NGINX reverse proxy is on a separate host to the Curity Identity Server:

 ```nginx
 server {